Stone Jayhawk

 Integrated Health Scholars Program

-(MSW advanced level) To expand the number of social work professionals prepared to serve populations across the lifespan in integrated healthcare settings in rural and other underserved areas in Kansas.
+(MSW advanced level) The Integrated Health Scholars program aims to expand the number of social work professionals prepared to serve populations across the lifespan in integrated healthcare settings in rural and other underserved areas in Kansas.

 Amittia Parker, PhD student, presenting poster at the DEI End of the Year Celebration